fmselab/mutrex/README.md

 Mutrex is released under the under the terms of the BSD license.
 Copyright (C) Paolo Arcaini, Angelo Gargantini, Elvinia Riccobene

+## Build

+You can build mutrex by using eclipse.
+Import the projects in eclipse.

 ## Cite as:
 [P. Arcaini](http://group-mmm.org/~arcaini/), [A. Gargantini](http://cs.unibg.it/gargantini/), [E. Riccobene](https://homes.di.unimi.it/riccobene/)
 *Fault‐based test generation for regular expressions by mutation*